Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: Introduction

-A single SE can be extended to multiple applications by concatenating different tasks at the system output side and forming a multi-task learning (MTL) model \cite{chen2015speech,lee2020multi}.
-In such a model, the purpose of MTL is to look for purified representations between related tasks to boost the performance of major tasks \cite{ruder2017overview}.
-Considering this viewpoint, some proposed techniques \cite{morrone2020audio, hou2018audio} leverage visual modality as a second regression task to promote an SE system.
-Consequently, both audio and visual cues work together to derive more representative acoustic features in a DL model to enhanc SE performance.
+The SE system can be used as a front-end processor for specific applications by placing it in front of a main speech-signal-processing system.
+By jointly minimizing the losses from the SE and the main system, the overall system is considered to be optimized in a multi-task learning (MTL) manner \cite{chen2015speech,lee2020multi,shi2019ones}.
+In such systems, the MTL aims to purify the representations along with the goal to boost the performance of the main task \cite{ruder2017overview,zhang2017survey,crawshaw2020multi}.
+In \cite{morrone2020audio, hou2018audio}, visual information is treated as the second task to promote the SE capability.
+Experimental results show that audio and visual cues can be jointly considered to derive more representative acoustic features in a DL-based SE system.

-On the other hand, MTL has been applied to a speaker recognition task \cite{chen2015multi,tang2016multi,pironkov2016speaker} for identifying or to confirming the identity of a person in terms of input speech segments.
-The recognized accuracy of a speaker-identification (SI) task is dependent on the extracted speaker features.
-Therefore, most of the proposed techniques realize the decent speaker representations from a text-independent waveform input.
-Over the years, combination of $i$-vector with a probabilistic linear discriminant analysis \cite{dehak2010front} has become a famous feature extraction criteria in conventional approaches.
-Recently, $d$-vector \cite{variani2014deep} and $x$-vector \cite{snyder2018x} features extracted by DL models have been proven to provide more abundant speaker information and thus show superior identification performances.
+MTL has also been used in speaker recognition, namely speaker identification (SI) and speaker verification (SV), systems \cite{chen2015multi,tang2016multi,pironkov2016speaker}.
+The recognition accuracy of an SI task is highly dependent on the quality of speaker feature extraction.
+Therefore, most existing systems aim to compute a decent speaker representation from speech signals.
+A well-known speaker recognition system is a combination of an $i$-vector with a probabilistic linear discriminant analysis \cite{dehak2010front}.
+This system has been widely used and yields satisfactory performance in numerous speaker recognition tasks.
+More recently, $d$-vector \cite{variani2014deep} and $x$-vector \cite{snyder2018x} features extracted by DL models have been proven to provide more abundant speaker information and, therefore, show superior recognition performances to the $i$-vector.